Updated March 18, 2023

 SELECT NAME FROM CUSTOMER;

-The result of the above query will display the column NAME from the CUSTOMER table as below
+The result of the above query will display the column NAME from the CUSTOMER table below.

-The keyword is used to indicate the table from which the data is selected or deleted.
+The keyword indicates the table from which the data is selected or deleted.

 ALTER TABLE CUSTOMER ADD AGE INT;